Renato-Rodrigues/remind_map/README.md

 # remind_map
-Script to create visualization of REMIND regions
+Script to create visualization of REMIND regions.